-The glut of motor oils available can quickly induce analysis paralysis.
-How do you pick the right motor oil for your car?
+The glut of motor oils and different viscosities available can quickly induce analysis paralysis.
+So, which car oil is right for your vehicle?

 - Motor oil viscosity

 - Performance or industry specifications the oil should meet